movinalot/azure-202-advanced/content/3_Chapter-Three/3_2-azure-user-credentials.md

 weight: 2
 ---

-These are the credentials that are used throughout the session
+These are the credentials that are used throughout the session.
+It is recommended you open this page in a new tab for quick reference.

 ## Azure Portal Login